JuliaAttic/QuDirac.jl/docs/inner_products.md

 immutable Orthonormal <: AbstractInner end immutable UndefinedInner <: AbstractInner end
 ```
 Inner products are then evaluated differently based on these types by referring to the `inner_rule` function.
 This function evaluates the inner product of two basis states given a product type and the states' labels.
-For example, the definitions of `inner_rule` for the two types above look like the following:
+For example, the definitions of `inner_rule` for the two types above are similar to the following:

 ```
 inner_rule(p::UndefinedInner, b, k) = InnerProduct(p, b, k) # lazy evaluation of inner product